franzbu/EnhancedSpaces.spoon/README.md

 ### Backup and Restore of mSpaces

 mSpaces with their windows can be automatically backed up and restored.
 Only the windows open at the time SpaceHammer starts will be restored.
-This feature had worked flawlessly so far, but needs to be tested more thoroughly.
-Any feedback is welcome.
+This feature needs thorough testing.

 ```lua
   ...